Campaign Optimization and Analytics

-Google Data Studio is undoubtedly the best free tool to visualize your data from different sources.
+Looker Studio is undoubtedly the best free tool to visualize your data from different sources.
 It helps you unlock invaluable insights and possibilities with its powerful tools and functionality, like the data blending feature.
-Furthermore, Data Studio gives you an unmatched competitive advantage for your company, thus taking your business to the next level.
+Furthermore, data blending in Looker Studio gives you an unmatched competitive advantage for your company, thus taking your business to the next level.

 But first, the basics:

-What is Data Blending?
+What is Data Blending in Looker Studio?

-Data blending in Google Data Studio is the process of merging multiple data sources into a single dataset for you to create charts, tables, and controls for your data visualization.
+Data blending in Looker Studio is the process of merging multiple data sources into a single dataset for you to create charts, tables, and controls for your data visualization.
 For you to join several data sources into a blend, you need to understand the concept of data joining.
 So, what is it?

-Understanding data joining in Google Data Studio
+Understanding data joining in Looker Studio

 Data joining is the process of merging two data sets, side by side, with a shared data column from each dataset.
 Before 17th Feb 2022, the join configuration was limited to the Left Outer join configuration.

-- Inner join – returns only matching rows from both the left and right table.
+• Inner join – returns only matching rows from both the left and right table.

-- Left outer join – returns the matching rows on the right table with the non-matching rows on the left table.
+• Left outer join – returns the matching rows on the right table with the non-matching rows on the left table.

-- Right outer join – returns the matching rows on the left tables with the non-matching rows on the right table.
+• Right outer join – returns the matching rows on the left tables with the non-matching rows on the right table.

-- Full outer join – returns all the matching rows on either the left or right table.
+• Full outer join – returns all the matching rows on either the left or right table.

-- Cross join – returns every possible combination of rows from the left and the right table.
+• Cross join – returns every possible combination of rows from the left and the right table.

 Therefore, you may miss out on advanced or in-depth reports that require more sources to create a detailed table with too many columns.
 If you need more than this, consider using Google Sheets.